Ford Old Hall Barn, Hot Tub, Alton Towers(15 mins)

 We provide coffee, tea, sugar, milk, home baked bread, butter, eggs (freshly laid by the hens next door), wine & all detergents for dishwasher & washer, plus other kitchen basics.

 A basket of logs to start you off to set your cosy atmosphere with the Scandinavian log burner.

-Leave the car parked for the holiday if you want to experience the beautiful Peak National Park on foot, there are walks right from the door, you can do a different walk each day.
+Explore the beautiful Peak National Park on foot, there are walks right from the door.

 If you see 10 cars a day in Ford it will be considered 'busy'!
 You are more likely to encounter the odd tractor or two.